Superheavy element

-Superheavy elements, also known as transactinide elements, transactinides, or super-heavy elements, are the chemical elements with atomic number greater than 103.
+Superheavy elements, also known as transactinide elements, transactinides, or super-heavy elements, or superheavies for short, are the chemical elements with an atomic number of at least 104.
 The superheavy elements are those beyond the actinides in the periodic table; the last actinide is lawrencium (atomic number 103).
 By definition, superheavy elements are also transuranium elements, i.e., having atomic numbers greater than that of uranium (92).
 Depending on the definition of group 3 adopted by authors, lawrencium may also be included to complete the 6d series.

 Glenn T. Seaborg first proposed the actinide concept, which led to the acceptance of the actinide series.
-He also proposed a transactinide series ranging from element 104 to 121 and a superactinide series approximately spanning elements 122 to 153 (although more recent work suggests the end of the superactinide series to occur at element 157 instead).
+He also proposed a transactinide series ranging from element 104 to 121 and a superactinide series approximately spanning elements 122 to 153 (though more recent work suggests the end of the superactinide series to occur at element 157 instead).
 The transactinide seaborgium was named in his honor.

-Superheavy elements are radioactive and have only been obtained synthetically in laboratories.
-No macroscopic sample of any of these elements have ever been produced.
-Superheavy elements are all named after physicists and chemists or important locations involved in the synthesis of the elements.
+Superheavies are radioactive and have only been obtained synthetically in laboratories.
+No macroscopic sample of any of these elements has ever been produced.
+Superheavies are all named after physicists and chemists or important locations involved in the synthesis of the elements.